 In order to achieve this overall objective, the Group's capital management, amongst other things, aims to ensure that it meets financial covenants attached to the borrowings.
 Breaches in meeting the financial covenants would permit the lenders to immediately call back the borrowings.
 There was no breach in the financial covenants of any borrowings during the year ended 31 March 2022 and 31 March 2021.
 No changes were made in the objectives, policies or processes for managing capital during the years ended 31 March 2022 and 31 March 2021.

-(All amounts in ₹ millions, except share data and where otherwise stated)
+Summary of the significant accounting policies and other explanatory information (All amounts in f millions, except share data and where otherwise stated)